- Apply the theory you learn in class to solve existing business challenges with the BCom Case Competition

 How do I apply?

 Students must apply via an online application form.
-Applications for the 2018 BCom Case Competition will open in Semester 2.
+Registrations for the 2018 BCom Case Competition will open in O-Week of Semester 2.

 Thanks to our BComp Sponsors